truenas/middleware/docs/userguide/index.rst

 Before importing a disk, be aware of the following caveats:

 * FreeNAS® will not import a dirty filesystem.
-If a supported filesystem does not show in the drop-down menu, you will need to **fsck** or run a disk check on the filesystem.
+If a supported filesystem does not show in the drop-down menu, you will need to :command:`fsck` or run a disk check on the filesystem.

 * FreeNAS® can not import dynamic NTFS volumes at this time.
 A future version of FreeBSD may address this issue.